 The seller shows their property and answers the buyer’s questions about the home.
-When a buyer wants to write an offer, Everhome takes over to handle the negotiations, purchase contract, mandatory legal disclosures and advisories, contract disputes, contingency removals, and the details of escrow and title.
+When a buyer wants to write an offer, Everhome takes over to handle the negotiations, purchase contracts, mandatory legal disclosures and advisories, contract disputes, contingency removals, and the details of escrow and title.

-In other words, Everhome provides the same marketing exposure and full-service representation that you would get from a full fee, full-service real estate agency charging you 5-6% of the sale price.
+In other words, Everhome provides the same marketing exposure and full-service representation that you would get from a full-fee, full-service real estate agency charging you 5-6% of the sale price.

 Based on 2020 data, Everhome saved the average seller $22,627 in commission fees, by charging a low set fee of just $4950.

-We recommend this program to both first-timers and experienced home sellers who want to do the part of the transaction a home seller can and should do, but want a licensed professional to mitigate risk, and to handle the more critical elements of the transaction to sell their home for top dollar and the lowest possible fees (net the most for their home).
+We recommend this program to both first-timers and experienced home sellers who want to do the part of the transaction a home seller can and should do, but want a licensed professional to mitigate risk, and handle the more critical elements of the transaction to sell their home for top dollar and the lowest possible fees (net the most for their home).

 What’s the verdict?